-NEW WENDLINGEN-ULM SECTION

-The total financing amounts to 3.985 billion euros

-(figure correct as of July 2020).
+NEW WENDLINGEN-ULM SECTION The total financing amounts to 3.985 billion euros (figure correct as of July 2020).
+INFORMATION 32 the InfoTurmStuttgart is located

-EXPERIENCE THE FUTURE IN THE INFOTURMSTUTTGART Visit the InfoTurmStuttgart (ITS) on platform 16 at Stuttgart Main Station.
+Visit the InfoTurmStuttgart (ITS) on platform 16 at Stuttgart Main Station.
 Our multimedia and interactive exhibition brings the Stuttgart-Ulm Rail Project and the related future developments to life.
 It is spread across four floors and provides a fantastic view across the construction site.
+You couldn't get any closer to the action:

-- → Digital content provided via monitors, iPads and augmented reality - → Haptic models - → Specially developed games and digital applications for children - → All the exhibition content is also available in English - → Fully accessible thanks to lift access, tactile wall strips, QR codes, touchable exhibits, audible room descriptions available through a Bluetooth transmitter, plain language GUIDED TOURS Our construction site and exhibition tours are led by expert guides and provide fascinating insights and interesting background information on the Stuttgart-Ulm Rail Project.
-CONFERENCES

-From customer meetings and conferences to private discussions, our ITS conference room can be booked for a wide range of occasions.
+- → Digital content provided via monitors, iPads and augmented reality - \mapsto Haptic models - \mapsto Specially developed games and digital applications for children - \rightarrow All the exhibition content is also available in English - \mapsto Fully accessible thanks to lift access, tactile wall strips, QR codes, touchable exhibits, audible room descriptions available through a Bluetooth transmitter, plain language GUIDED TOURS Our construction site and exhibition tours are led by expert guides and provide fascinating insights and interesting background information on the Stuttgart-Ulm Rail Project.
+CONFERENCES From customer meetings and conferences to private discussions, our ITS conference room can be booked for a wide range of occasions.
 It offers a unique central location in a venue dedicated to topics concerning the future.
-EVENT With our construction site open days, exciting partnerships, activities and events in the ITS and online, we offer ways for people of all ages to discover what's happening on the construction site.
+EVENTS With our construction site open days, exciting partnerships, activities and events in the ITS and online, we offer ways for people of all ages to discover what's happening on the construction site.